harshy1620/blog-app-deployed/Readme.md

 ## Environment Variables

-Create a .env file in the root folder and add the following variables:
+Create a .env file in the server folder and add the following variables:

 - PORT
 - MONGO_URI